-American Forests’ National Big Tree Program is a conservation movement to locate, appreciate and protect the biggest tree species in the United States.
+Since 1940, the National Big Tree Program has been a testament to American Forests’ legacy of leadership in recognizing the beauty and critical ecosystem services provided by our biggest and oldest trees.
 More than 750 champions are crowned each year and documented in our biannual publication — the National Register of Big Trees.

 Search for a champion tree below or view the entire Fall 2013 National Register of Big Trees.

 |Nominate a Tree||Forestry Measurement Tools||Archived Registers||Premiere Sponsor of the National Big Tree Program|